 If you step back and take a glance at your bookshelf does a specific colour feature more prominently?
 Every so often I see wonderful bookstagram posts where there is a spread of rainbow books, or a collection of beautiful spring coloured books arranged just so.
-Which got me to thinking, I don’t think I own… Continue reading What Colour Books Call to You?
+Which got me to thinking, I don’t think I own… Continue reading What Colour Book Covers Call to You?

 I finally got around to organizing my bookshelf the other day, and in doing so I found a few unique books that I forgot I owned, so I thought I would share some of my favourites with you guys!
 This is a small sampling of covers I love, some I like because of the artwork… Continue reading My Favourite Book Covers